ilteoood/native-federation-typescript/README.md

     deleteTypesFolder?: boolean; // indicate if the types folder will be deleted when the job completes, default is 'true' }
 ```

+#### Additional configuration
+Note that, for Webpack, the plugin automatically inject the `devServer.static.directory` configuration.

 ### NativeFederationTypeScriptHost
 This plugin is used to download the federated types.